Fast hardware-aware matrix-free algorithm for higher-order finite-element discretized matrix multivector products on distributed systems: Introduction

-In \cref{sec:sec4}, we benchmark the performance of our implementation using a representative FE-discretized matrix, specifically the Helmholtz problem as our model problem.
-We use a cell-matrix implementation and the existing matrix-free implementation from the \texttt{deal.II} library as our benchmark implementations.
-Our implementation outperforms the \texttt{deal.II} matrix-free implementation on a single GPU ($\sim 360k$ DoFs/GPU) with a speedup of 18.3x for the single vector case with polynomial order 7.
-As such, we do not consider the \texttt{deal.II} method as a benchmark for multi-vectors on GPU architectures.
-Our results indicate the superior performance of our proposed implementation, demonstrating computational gains of up to 3.1x on 1 GPU ($\sim 390k$ DoFs/GPU), 1.6x on 8 GPUs ($\sim 49k$ DoFs/GPU), and 4.4x on 768 CPU cores ($\sim 920$ DoFs/core) for matrix-multivector products (1024 vectors) compared to the closest benchmark implementation for polynomial order 8.
+In \cref{sec:sec4}, we benchmark the performance of our implementation using a representative FE discretized matrix on multi-node CPU architectures (NSM\footnote{National Supercomputing Mission, India} Param Pravega) and multi-node GPU architectures (ORNL\footnote{Oak Ridge National Laboratory, USA} Summit supercomputer).
+Specifically, as a model problem, we compute the action of the Helmholtz problem on multivectors of various sizes.
+We use a cell-matrix implementation and the existing matrix-free implementation from the \texttt{deal.II} library as our baselines.
+We begin our comparative study with the \texttt{deal.II} matrix-free approach for a single vector.
+Our GPU implementation outperforms the \texttt{deal.II} matrix-free baseline on a single GPU ($\sim$120k DoFs/GPU) with a speedup of 16x -- 17.5x for the single vector case with polynomial orders 6, 7 and 8.
+Hence, we do not consider the \texttt{deal.II} method as a baseline for the evaluation of matrix-multivector products on GPU architectures.
+We subsequently benchmark our matrix-free multivector implementation against the chosen baselines.
+Our results indicate the superior performance of our proposed implementation, demonstrating computational gains of 2x -- 2.8x on one Summit node (6 GPUs, $\sim$200k DoFs/GPU), 16\% -- 30\% on 16 Summit nodes (96 GPUs, $\sim$12k DoFs/GPU), and 2.4x -- 4.4x on 64 nodes of Param Pravega (3072 CPU \texttt{MPI} tasks, $\sim$700 DoFs per \texttt{MPI} task) for matrix-multivector products (1024 vectors) compared to the best baseline implementation for polynomial orders 6, 7 and 8.
 Additionally, we present the strong scaling studies of our proposed implementation on both multi-node CPU and GPU architectures.

+We further benchmark our implementation strategy by solving the eigenvalue problem involving the differential operator $-\mu\nabla^2+\kappa(\bx)$, we show speedups of 1.6x -- 2.2x on a uniform mesh for 1 Summit node (6 GPUs, $\sim$200k DoFs/GPU), 14\% -- 41\% for 4 Summit nodes (24 GPUs, $\sim$50k DoFs/GPU), and 2x -- 3x on 64 nodes of Param Pravega (3072 CPU \texttt{MPI} tasks, $\sim$700 DoFs per \texttt{MPI} task) for matrix-multivector products (1024 vectors) compared to the best baseline implementation for polynomial order 6, 7 and 8.
+In addition, we report benchmarks on adaptively refined meshes for our matrix-free implementation against the baselines.
+Finally in \cref{sec:sec5}, we present brief concluding remarks with a future outlook.